derekjdoug/horned-beasts/README.md

-Number and name of feature: Lab: Class 02
+Number and name of feature: Lab: Class 03

 Estimate of time needed to complete: 3 hours

-Start time: 0737
+Start time: 1500

-Finish time: 0946
+Finish time: 1717

-Actual time needed to complete: 2 hours+git
+Actual time needed to complete: 2 hours+